usamaelshazly/opc-terraform-kubernetes-installer/README.md

 Terraform uses `remote-exec` scripts to handle the instance-level _configuration_ for the instance to configure:

 - Single node Kubernetes master configuration.
-- Installation is in accordance with the previously referenced [Oracle Container Services for use with Kubernetes (OCSK)][ocsk]
+- Installation is in accordance with the previously referenced [OCS-K][ocs-k].
 - Kubernetes cluster version: 1.8.4.
 - Kubernetes Dashboard and kube-DNS cluster add-ons.
 - Optional - Monitoring and Metrics: